BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/SmartthingsInstallation.md

 4. Click on **+ Add a SmartApp**
 5. Scroll to the bottom and select **My Apps**
 6. Select **OpenHabAppV2**
-     * In the selection screen select the devices you want to interact with OpenHAB. **Warning** devices not selected can not be used with OpenHAB.
+     * In the selection screen select the devices you want to interact with OpenHAB. **Warning** devices not enabled (lacking the check mark in the box for the specific device) will be ** ignored ** by OpenHAB.
      * Near the bottom of the screen is **Notify this virtual device**, click on it and select **OpenHabDevice**.
      * Finally click **Done** on the upper right.